Agerolese: Use

 The milk yield of the Agerolese is about 2500 kg for primiparous and 3500 kg for pluriparous cows.
-Cows may give 20 kg per day of milk with more than 3.5% fat.
+Cows may give 20 kg per day of milk, with a fat content of over 3.5%.
 It is used to make butter and Italian cheeses such as Fior di Latte and Provolone del Monaco.
-This last has DOP status; it is made only in thirteen comuni of the province of Naples (Agerola, Casola di Napoli, Castellammare di Stabia, Gragnano, Lettere, Massa Lubrense, Meta, Piano di Sorrento, Pimonte, Sant'Agnello, Sorrento, Santa Maria la Carità and Vico Equense), and must contain a minimum of 20% Agerolese milk.
+This last has Denominazione di Origine Protetta status and is made only in thirteen comuni of the province of Naples: Agerola, Casola di Napoli, Castellammare di Stabia, Gragnano, Lettere, Massa Lubrense, Meta, Piano di Sorrento, Pimonte, Sant'Agnello, Sorrento, Santa Maria la Carità and Vico Equense.
+It must contain a minimum of 20% Agerolese milk.